TheColorRed/vscode-laravel-artisan/README.md

 ## Requirements

-* A useable version of `php` that can be ran on the commandline such as `php-cli` (This should be in your path)
+* A useable version of `php` that can be ran on the command line such as `php-cli` (This should be in your path)
-    * The following command should yeild a php version:
+    * The following command should yield a php version:
     * `php -v`
         * If no php version is returned you don't have php setup correctly.
         * If you get a version back you are good to go!